How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Evaluation

 \section{Evaluation}

-This section reports on the empirical evaluation of \approachName using four evaluation subjects and five testing methods under comparison: four different versions of \approachName and four selected baseline methods.
+This section reports on the empirical evaluation of \approachName using \blue{five} evaluation subjects and \blue{nine} testing methods under comparison: four different versions of \approachName and five selected baseline methods.
 We answer the following research questions:

 \begin{enumerate}[start=1,label={\bfseries RQ\arabic*:},leftmargin=1.1cm] \item \rqOne \item \rqTwo \item \rqThree \item \rqFour \item \rqFive \end{enumerate}